Train Accident Injuries

-At the Law Offices of Eslamboly Hakim, our dedicated Los Angeles train accident attorneys pay close attention to the details.
+At the Law Offices of Eslamboly Hakim, a dedicated Train Accident Attorney in Los Angeles from our team will pay close attention to the details.
 After a catastrophic train wreck, it’s easy to make rash conclusions.
 Instead, our professional team thoroughly evaluates your claim and then collects evidence on your behalf.
 Then, once the case goes to court, we never stop fighting for you.
 Through it all, we proactively communicate with you, so you are never in the dark.

 Common Carrier Duty in California

 In most jurisdictions, truck drivers, Uber drivers, train operators, and other commercial operators who transport goods or people for fees (common carriers) have a high duty of care.
 But the Golden State has one of the highest duties in the country.

 According to California Civil Code Section 2100, common carriers “must use the utmost care and diligence for their safe carriage, must provide everything necessary for that purpose, and must exercise to that end a reasonable degree of skill.”

 In other words, SoCal trains must have the latest equipment and top operators.
 One or the other is not good enough.

 Theoretical legal responsibility is not enough.
 For a Los Angeles train accident attorney to obtain compensation, the train operator must have been negligent, at least in most cases.

 Operator fatigue causes a number of train wrecks, especially during early morning commutes.
 Many people are naturally drowsy at this time of day, regardless of how much rest they had the night before.